chriswang095/us-climate-change-dashboard/data/processed-for-tableau-ingestion/README.md

-The datasets contained in this folder were processed via SQL queries and ingested into Tableau for visualization and analysis.
+The datasets contained in this folder were processed via SQL queries for ingestion into Tableau.